OpusCapita/styles/README.md

      │   │   ├── favicon.ico
      │   │   ├── html
      │   │   └── js
+     │   ├── fonts                      fonts
+     │   ├── img                        images
-     │   ├── index.html                 index page, with links to documentation (for developers) │   └── resources                  static resources that are used in productions (forts and images, │       │                          all less files are compiled into single css that is available via /index.css) │       ├── fonts
+     │   ├── less                       less files (are compiled into single css that is available via /index.css) │   └── index.html                 index page, with links to documentation (for developers) └── server
-     │       ├── img
-     │       └── less
-     └── server
          └── index.js                   is used run web server (service)
  ```